Paatal Lok: Season 1

-Overseas
+Season 2

-Meehika Barua of The Guardian stated "The stars of Paatal Lok speak out on the backlash surrounding their gritty portrayal of crime, corruption and caste inequalities.
-There is still a long way to go before the stars of India’s vibrant screen culture are able to speak out freely."
-Tanul Thakur of The Wire reviewed "Paatal Lok unfolds in two distinct parts.
-For the first six episodes, Hathi and Ansari follow one lead after the other; cogs in the system, they’re seeing what they’re shown.
-But the big picture doesn’t add up – a plot point that is also a comment on the nature of the Indian political and bureaucratic machinery – because there’s a bigger picture.
-The last three episodes make you an eager participant, dropping hints to unlock the what and why; the first curiosity is narrative, the second political.
-It’s this seamless blend that makes the series remarkable."
+The second season has an 8.4 rating on IMDB, receiving even more acclaim than the first season.
+Hollywood Reporter called it "just as dense, indirect, and plotty as the first season".
+NDTV said that "replicating the quality of the first season is itself a marvel, and the Times of India said that season 2 justified its long wait.
+The Hindustan Times praised the season and said that the show "retained its character", while the Deccan Chronicle called it "one of the most compelling series on Indian OTT platforms".
+The New Indian Express had a more mixed review, calling it "competent if not compelling."

 Audience reaction

-Paatal Lok opened to rave reviews, with many calling it India's best Hindi-language series.
+Paatal Lok opened to rave reviews, and has a 92% audience rating on Rotten Tomatoes.
+Many called it India's best Hindi-language series.
 The day the series was released, Anurag Kashyap tweeted that Paatal Lok is "the best crime thriller to come out of this country," adding that "It comes from the understanding of Real India.
 The dark heart of India, the communal and casteist India."
 Actors Manoj Bajpayee and Alia Bhatt both took to Twitter to praise the show and the acting.
 The HuffPost India and The Indian Express ranked Paatal Lok as the Best Hindi Series of 2020.
 Variety magazine listed Paatal Lok as one of the best international TV shows of 2020.